-In major competition categories, the chapter took home first place in concrete canoe—an event that involves teamwork, camaraderie and spirited competition in designing, constructing and racing a concrete canoe (watch a video of the construction process here).
+In major competition categories, the chapter took home first place in concrete canoe—an event that involves teamwork, camaraderie and spirited competition in designing, constructing and racing a concrete canoe.
 Participants were evaluated in the following categories—design paper, final product, oral presentation and overall racing.

 “The journey was grueling, demanding hundreds of hours to achieve something as close to perfection as possible,” said Nathan O’Donnell, concrete canoe team co-captain.
 “This year’s team was completely new and what we accomplished was thought to be impossible.
 We triumphed through teamwork, dedication and passion.”